unimelb/pattern-lib/components/filters/stories/Default/default.md

     results: [], // array of results, you can find the example below
     facultiesQuantity: {}, // faculties quantity, you can find the example below },
-  errors: [], // BE errors, are shown instead of the content after the initial page, or above the content after the update request (you can review the template below)
+  errors: [], // BE errors, are shown instead of the content after the initial page load, or above the content after the update request (you can review the template below)
   isLoading: false, // flag for showing the preloader during the update requests
-  isFetched: false, // flag for showing the initial page preloader }
+  isFetched: false, // flag for showing the initial fetching preloader }
 ```

-locationsOptions and facultiesOptions are used in the FilterDropdown component, the description of the options object structure you can find the the [FilterDropdown component readme](?selectedKind=filters%2Fcomponents%2FFilter%20Dropdown&selectedStory=Default&full=0&addons=1&stories=1&panelRight=0&addonPanel=REACT_STORYBOOK%2Freadme%2Fpanel).
+locationsOptions and facultiesOptions are used in the FilterDropdown component, the description of the options object structure you can find in the [FilterDropdown component readme](?selectedKind=filters%2Fcomponents%2FFilter%20Dropdown&selectedStory=Default&full=0&addons=1&stories=1&panelRight=0&addonPanel=REACT_STORYBOOK%2Freadme%2Fpanel).

 ### options that were used in current example:

 #### locationsOptions:
 ```
 [
     {